porthole-dev/pmbootstrap/docs/index.rst

 Welcome to pmbootstrap's documentation!
 =======================================

-pmboostrap is the central command-line application for postmarketOS development.
+pmbootstrap is the central command-line application for postmarketOS development.
 Among other things, it allows building packages, creating installation images and flashing themx to your device.
 If you just want to install postmarketOS, read the `Installation`_ wiki article first since you might not need pmbootstrap depeing on the method.